undefinedlabs/scope-for-go-action/README.md

       benchmark-command: # optional: The command to execute when running benchmarks
       race-detector: #optional: Enable the race detector to the test command
       no-parallel: #optional: Adds `-parallel 1` to the test command (enables CodePath for `t.Parallel()` tests)
+      version: #optional: Sets a Go Agent version (by default the latest stable release)
 ```